sindresorhus/eslint-plugin-unicorn/docs/rules/import-style.md

 # Enforce specific import styles per module

+✅ *This rule is part of the [recommended](https://github.com/sindresorhus/eslint-plugin-unicorn#recommended-config) config.*

 Sometimes a module contains unrelated functions, like `util`, thus it is a good practice to enforce destructuring or named imports here.
 Other times, in modules like `path`, it is good to use default import as they have similar functions, all likely to be utilized.

 This rule defines 4 import styles: